sagewrk/stone-island/README.md

 # Stone Island in the Cayman Islands

-This repository is used to maintain information pertaining to the Stone Island residences located in the Cayman Islands.
+This repository is used to maintain information pertaining to the Stone Island residences located within Yacht Club area of the Cayman Islands in West Bay.

 ## Ownership (average expenses)